miroslavpejic85/mirotalk-docs/docs/mirotalk-sfu/api.md

 ## Meetings Entry Point

-Upon a successful request, the API response will provide a Meeting Entry Point or Room URL.
+Upon a successful request, the API response will provide the active Meetings.
 The authorization for this request is determined by the `api.keySecret` configuration specified in your `config.js` file.

 ```javascript
 "use strict";